 reuse the list of applicable methods without calling

-again provided that:
+CLOS:COMPUTE-APPLICABLE-METHODS-USING-CLASSES again provided that:

 Determination of the effective method is done by calling

-.
+CLOS:COMPUTE-EFFECTIVE-METHOD.
 When the effective method is run, each

 method's function is called, and receives as arguments:

-form indicating that the method should be called.
+CALL-METHOD form indicating that the method should be called.

-for more information about how method
+(See CLOS:MAKE-METHOD-LAMBDA for more information about how method

 functions are called.)

-The generic function CLOS:COMPUTE-DISCRIMINATING-FUNCTION
+The generic function CLOS:COMPUTE-DISCRIMINATING-FUNCTION is

-called, and its result installed, by ADD-METHOD
+called, and its result installed, by ADD-METHOD, REMOVE-METHOD,

-INITIALIZE-INSTANCE
+INITIALIZE-INSTANCE and REINITIALIZE-INSTANCE.

 Methods